Name & Gender Identity Change Request Form

 - Checks and direct deposits issues by the Business Office

 - Payroll records

 Please visit the Student Life Office to obtain a new Centre College ID card that reflects the new name(s).

 A student’s sex at birth and gender identity will only be reflected in the College’s official record.
 Documents like class rosters, diplomas, dean’s list certificates, and transcripts do not indicate a student’s sex or gender.

 No. This is primarily about making changes to the College’s records, and then allowing those Centre personnel with a need to know to have the information and use it appropriately.
 For example, professors will see a new name on a class roster, but not a gender designation.
 Others on campus will not be directly informed, but might see your new name on a directory list, club list, cast list in a play, athletic team roster, etc.

 When this happens, please bring it to our attention through the Diversity Office.
 We can then review to see if the new name can be used in that instance, what steps are needed to update our process or IT system to accommodate the change, or what campus office should be contacted to make the necessary change.

-Dr. Rodmon King, associate vice president of academic affairs and diversity initiatives, is the first place to start.
+Dr. Andrea Abrams, interim associate vice president of academic affairs and diversity initiatives, is the first place to start.
 If he is unable to answer your questions, an appropriate colleague will be recommended.